-Many scientists believe that fibromyalgia is caused by a combination of genetic and environmental factors.
-According to Dr. Kevin C. Fleming, although fibromyalgia isn’t directly passed on from parents to children, the disorder does appear to cluster within families.
-“The odds of developing fibromyalgia are several times higher in the immediate families of people with fibromyalgia than in families in which no one has fibromyalgia,” he says.2
+Dr. Kevin C. Fleming, who specializes in internal medicine, said in a Mayo Clinic article that although fibromyalgia isn’t directly passed on from parents to children, the disorder does appear to cluster within families.
+“The odds of developing fibromyalgia are several times higher in the immediate families of people with fibromyalgia than in families in which no one has fibromyalgia,” he said.2

 A 1989 study published in the Archives of Physical Medicine and Rehabilitation found that 52 percent of people who have siblings and parents with fibromyalgia had characteristic symptoms and other findings of this condition, but have not been diagnosed with it.
 Meanwhile, 22 percent had evidence of abnormal muscle consistency, although they did not have any fibromyalgia symptoms.4

 A study in 2004 also presented proof that fibromyalgia had a genetic link.
 The study, which was conducted by researchers from the University of Cincinnati and published in the journal Arthritis and Rheumatism,5 found that relatives of people with fibromyalgia were eight times more likely to develop the syndrome compared to those who didn’t have any family connection.
 And, even if they did not develop the illness, the study found that the relatives tend to suffer more pain compared to the average person.